The Retirement Income Planning Process

 A key component of your retirement income plan is the ability to be flexible and make trade-offs.
 If your Envision analysis shows a shortfall, you and your Financial Advisor can look at trade-offs.

 Changing your spending can help reduce the risk of draining your assets too early in your retirement.
 Adaptable spending is one strategy.
-You reduce how much you are withdrawing from your portfolio in difficult market periods to help preserve the value of your assets that could potentially rebound when the market recovers.
+You reduce how much you are withdrawing from your portfolio in difficult market periods to help preserve the value of your assets that could potentially rebound if the market recovers.
 You can revisit your options over time: